SmithWillSuffice/ohanga-pai/content/blog/126_leftrightleft_spewage.md

 katex: true
 ---

+## Preface

+Yikes!
+A preface, 𝕨𝕥𝕗 dirtbag?!

+This article needs a vigorous re-write and culling, but I'm leaving it here for now, and will do the trim-job some other time, some other post.

+**NB2S:**  I wanted to be more clear up-front about how the prevailing groupthink and "gold/fixed exchange rate" mindset did (and still does) have the imbalancing effect the USA-Western power elites/oligarchy desire.
+But also, they probably still do not know how it works, or how it is fragile, because they listen only to the likes of Michael Hudson, who is 𖥐𖦪𖠢𖢧𖥣ꛘ𖥕ꚶ𖨚, or at least 𖥐𖦪𖠢𖢧𖥣ꛘ𖥕ꚶ𖨚-by-ommission.
+This is risky to write, since it'll alienate many pseudo-marxists (fake-marxists the lot of you!)

+((K. Marx told you to update your critique upon new evidence, not to follow his book like (anti)religious zealots.))

+Thus I think the lead-in should be to both state the thesis and the anti-thesis tightly beside each other. basically a "TLDR".

+**Thesis:---** the USA has never been the only nation with a privilege of being able to run a large current account deficit (and nor a large domestic fiscal deficit).

+**Thesis:---** "Getting off Bretton-Woods" has also not reduced the USA tendencies towards neocolonialism, soft imperialism, piracy and plunder.
+If the idea of moving to a floating exchange rate was to release the deficit or balance of payments "constraints" then why does the USA still pillage and plunder for oil?
+(Instead of just paying the fair price.)
+It has nothing to do with the monetary arrangement, it has everything to do with Aaron Good's main these of the deep state forces, the plutocratic overworld.

+**Thesis:---** the fact most people do not understand the monetary systems, means that the USA was (and still is) able to be the only nation able to run large current account deficits for essentially evil purposes, without suffering significant pass-through inflation.
+It never had to be this way.
+It just was this way.

+Why?
+Many reasons, but it boils down to the insatiable desires to save in USD means the inflation pass-through is little to non-existent, and most baseline inflation is coming from either oil price setting at the margin, or from the US Treasury bond interest rate floor support.

+M. Hudson never says this clearly, even if he knows it, which is why he is a 𖥐𖦪𖠢𖢧𖥣ꛘ.

+M. Varoufakis never says this clearly, even if he knows it, which is why he is also a 𖥐𖦪𖠢𖢧𖥣ꛘ.

+Of course, we are all 𖥐𖦪𖠢𖢧𖥣ꛘ𖨚 but some are more 𖥐𖦪𖠢𖢧𖥣ꛘ𖥕ꚶ𖨚 than others.

+## Preface to the Introduction

+What's this?
+More pre-face.
+This one I hope you read an appreciate.

+The problem with my MMT analysis is that we are open to the attack of "sloppy slosh-of-money spending liking a drunken sailor" attacks.
+For all such austerity-minded critics, please keep in my, the government needs to have the discretion top spend to employ _any_ available unemployed resource.
+Why?

+> Because this is how we _guarantee_ public healthcare, public education, public utilities (water, electricity, internet, postal service, &c.).
+All at "free" zero "$" cost to the citizens.

+The **Real cost** is we thus need to pull workers out of the private sector and into the public sector.
+It is a real cost to the private sector.
+But the compensation is the monetary flow is *into* the private sector.
+That is fair compensation.

+How does the government guarantee pulling workers out of the private sector?
+The answer is by imposing tax liabilities.
+This creates willing takers of tax credits, who otherwise have no reason to accept government scorepoints (compliance costs of enforcing legal tender are totally untenable in a large nation.)
+The government spending is then what allows the private sector to extinguish their tax liabilities.

+Understanding this, if you then tell me we need governments to be monetarily constrained in order to prevent military spending, you are also telling me we cannot have free public healthcare and education.
+So stop being that 𖥐𖦪𖠢𖢧𖥣ꛘ.

+The way to stop war is to not vote for war, and vote for diplomacy.
+Period.

+## Introduction

 Been writing a series on Tripartite government (nominal democratic state--security state--dual deep state) and hoping to not encounter too much nonsense, but I was unable to stumble